klbarret-gif/Personal-Digital-Lexicon-/README.md

 ### Most Common Unique Phrases

 Two word phrases, also known as Bigrams, include "and the" and other common connective phrases.
-However, further analysis shows peaks of phrases a bit more unique to me
+However, further analysis shows phrases a bit more unique to me

 1) "my brain" - 328 mentions